fastforwardlabs/mdffreport12/src/06-ethics.md

 As we have seen, the term _anomaly_ can carry negative connotations.
-Anomaly detection by its very nature involves identifying samples that are different from the bulk of the other samples&#151;but as discussed here, assuming that different is bad may not be fair in many cases.
+Anomaly detection by its very nature involves identifying samples that are different from the bulk of the other samples; but as discussed here, assuming that different is bad may not be fair in many cases.
 Instead of associating faulty interpretations with anomalies, it may be helpful to investigate them to reveal new truths.